sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

 Pressing `L1` puts the Duckiebot back in `manual` mode.

+## Common mistakes

+### exec user process caused "exec format error"

+If you encounter this error, this means the container you are attempting to run is based on an image that is not compatible with the host's architecture.
+If you are trying to run an ARM image on an x86 host, you will need to use [QEMU](https://www.qemu.org/) to emulate the ARM processor architecture.
+To run QEMU in Duckietown or Resin derived Docker image, use the flag `--entrypoint=qemu-arm-static` in your Docker run command.
+There is currently no solution for running x86 images on an ARM host, so you will need to build ARM-specific images for the Raspberry Pi.

 ## Resources and References

 ### SD Card Configuration and Flashing script